 The Ln3+ defects were calculated with the above supercell following two different approaches.
 The first one is based on the well-establish Mott-Littleton strategy [11] that consists of the division of crystal lattice in two regions, a first where interaction between atoms are treated explicitly and another treated as a continuum dielectric.
 Consistent regions size of 22 and 26 Ǻ were used in calculations.
 These will be called Mott-Littleton results from now on.
 In the second approach the energetic cost associated with the creation of the defects of interest was obtained from the diﬀerence between the defective and perfect supercell lattice energies [6, 10], where the perfect supercell should be understood as the 3x3x3 supercell generated according to the previous description and considering only the ions that are part of the CYAM structure, and the defective supercell is the one where the defect of interest is produced inside the supercell.
 As an example, suppose that the defect of interest is Eu substituting for a Ca ion.
 One of the Ca2+ ions of the perfect supercell is removed, and the Eu is allocated to that site.
 Since there are 54 Ca sites in the 3 x 3 x 3 supercell, this calculation has to be repeated for all of them and an average of all energies is found.
 When bound defects are to be considered, i.e., a charged defect generated by the doping effect and its accompanying charge compensation defect, all parts of the defect are arranged inside the supercell and again, since the number of possible configurations are quite high, the energies quoted are those which represent the configuration with lower energetic cost.

 In order to determine the most probable substitution site for Ln3+ substitution, in the CYAM matrix, some considerations must be made.
 Firstly, it is unlikely that a cation would substitution for O2- site because there is a very large chemical difference between the two species.
 Secondly, each Ca2+ and Y3+ site in the supercell must be considered as a possible substitutional site and all calculations and defect equations must take that into account.
-Lastly, since Ca and Y have now their own site in the superlattice, an anti-site Ca′Y defect is now meaningful and can be considered as one possible charge compensation defect.
+Lastly, since Ca and Y have now their own site in the superlattice, an anti-site CaY' defect is now meaningful and can be considered as one possible charge compensation defect.
 Although these considerations may sound quite obvious, it is necessary to keep them in mind so the model can come close to what actually happens in a real crystal.
+Furthermore, it is possible chemically induced CaY' defects in material as a compensation of incorporation of Eu3+ ions in Ca sites [reference].

 Table 1 presents the mechanisms considered that involve doping CYAM by Ln3+.
 For each mechanism a solid state reaction is devised and respective solution energy equations can be obtained.
 The mechanism considered the substitution of Ln3+ ions at the Al3+, Y3+ and Ca2+ sites.
 For aliovalent substitution at Ca2+ sites the charge compensation mechanisms can be provided by cation vacancies or anti-site defects.
 The solution energies were calculated based on these reactions.
 The solution energy calculations for the Mott-Littleton approach were calculated using the dilute limit approximation [13], where each defect is considered as an isolated defect embedded in a perfect matrix that relax as a consequence of the defect in the centre of the explicit region, and the final energies presented in figures 1a and 1b were normalized by the molar quantities of dopant.